Every online business claims to love its customers.

 A good way to start is to map out your buyer's journey.
-Carefully examine their needs and desires and challenges they might meet.
+Carefully examine their needs and desires and the challenges they might meet.

 The next step is to create buyer personas based on the information you collected in the first step.

-It's also critical to keep an eye on your customer's purchase history and buying behavior before you think about making changes to your website structure or any other marketing strategy.
+It's also critical to keep an eye on your customer's purchase history and buying behavior before you think about making changes to your website structure or any other digital marketing strategy.